How to Keep Baby Awake While Breastfeeding

 - Pretend as though you are going to remove your nipple from your baby’s mouth, or put your finger between your breast and his/her mouth to break the suction; this will usually encourage your baby to suck again.

-Undress your baby or if it is too cold to undress completely, keep his/her feet uncovered.
-It will be more difficult for your baby to sleep if he/she is not
+- Undress your baby or if it is too cold to undress completely, keep his/her feet uncovered.
+It will be more difficult for your baby to sleep if he/she is not warm and cozy.

 If you are still concerned that your baby is not drinking enough, you can contact your lactation consultant or pediatrician.